-This nursery is proud to be in the top 1% of nurseries achieving a triple consecutive Ofsted ‘outstanding’ rating in the country.
+This nursery is proud to have now achieved a fourth consecutive Ofsted ‘outstanding’ rating.

 Crescent Park nursery is a converted family home set amongst others in a residential area.
 The house was called Elm Cottage and was converted to our first nursery in 1989.
 A fifty place nursery for children aged from three months to school age.

 Three play rooms for over two’s

 In house fully trained and experienced nursery teacher

 Free extra classes from our visiting ballet teacher, French and Spanish teacher and a football coach